matt70iu/Project-4-fullstack-v2/README.md

 ## Features

-The user is greeted with the homepage with the homepage which contains the menu bar which contains a list of categories, while also giving the user the option to register or login.
+The user is greeted with the homepage  which contains the menu bar which contains a list of categories, while also giving the user the option to register or login.

 ![Home-page](screenshots/home-page.png)

-If the user is not currently registered and wishes to register, they will clock on the register link at the top of the page.
+If the user is not currently registered and wishes to register, they will click on the register link at the top of the page.

 The user is then asked to fill in relevent information, for account registration purposes such as username, name, email address and password.